Tung-I/Dual-awareness-Attention-for-Few-shot-Object-Detection/README.md

 ```
 cd Dual-awareness-Attention-for-Few-shot-Object-Detection && mkdir data
 ```
 2. Download the COCO dataset.
-Please follow the instruction in [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to prepare either VOC or COCO dataset.
+Please follow the instruction in [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models).
-3. Create symlinks for the dataset
+Create the symlinks to datasets.
 ```
-cd $DAnA_FSOD/data
+$cd data

+# For VOC 2007
+$ln -s /your/path/to/VOC2007/VOCdevkit VOCdevkit2007

+# For COCO
-ln -s /[your_path_to_coco]/coco coco
+$ln -s /your/path/to/VOC2012/coco coco
 ```

 ### Pretrained Model